Kati Horna: Mexico

 Horna arrived in Mexico in October 1939, at the age of 27.
 Mexico became for her a "motherland", and she confessed her patriotism only for this country.
 Living in Mexico for the rest of her life, she was a contributor to magazines such as Todo (1939), Mapa (1940), Enigma (1941), El arte de cocinar (1944), Seguro Social (1944), among others.

 Nosotros magazine hired her as a full-time photographer in 1944.
 There she published series like Títeres en la penitenciaría [Puppets in the Penitentiary] or portraits of Alfonso Reyes in his library.
 In 1958, Horna was the chief photo editor of Mujeres magazine.
 During the second half of the 20th century she also did sporadic commissions for Revista de la Universidad de México, Mexico This Month, Tiempo, S.nob, Mujer de Hoy, Mujeres: Expresión Femenina, Revista de Revistas, Diseño, Vanidades, Arquitectura, Arquitectos de México, Obras.
 She also carried out more experimental projects that bear the imprint of surrealism.

 Architecture was another field that Kati Horna explored with interest.
 She collaborated with various architects like Luis Barragán, Carlos Lazo and Ricardo Legorreta, and documented buildings with historical value in order to provide a register of their conditions.
 Horna also published photos of recently inaugurated public buildings, like the Museo Nacional de Antropología [National Museum of Anthropology], the Ciudad Universitaria [University Campus], and the Biblioteca Nacional [National Library].
 In 1967, Kati Horna took photos of the pre-Olympic games for the architect Pedro Ramírez Vázquez.
 Horna's interest in architectural photography also expanded into capturing deteriorated and dilapidated buildings.
 This side of her photography corresponds to her Surrealist connections, as the subjects captured in these pieces allow for multiple interpretations.

 Between 1958 and 1963, was also a professor at the Escuela Nacional de Artes Plásticas, the Academia de San Carlos and the Universidad Iberoamericana.
 Some of her most well-known works include What Goes in the Basket (1939), La Castañeda (1945), Fetiches (1962), Ode to Necrophilia (1962), Sucedió en Coyoacán (1962), Mujer y Máscara (1963), and Una Noche en el Sanatorio de Muñecas (1963).

 Kati Horna died in October 2000.
 Her work has been included in numerous exhibitions in Mexico, Spain, and other countries.
+Kati Horna's archive and the copyrights to her work are handled by the Archivo Privado de Fotografía y Gráfica Kati y José Horna in Mexico City.